uptownkat/Maggie-Portfolio/SQL/Projects/Hospital/README.report.md

 -  **Admissions by Diagnosis & Resource Planning:** Frequent diagnoses like cardiovascular conditions, burns, and labor-related admissions suggest areas where hospitals should allocate resources, train staff, and streamline procedures.
 -  **Patient Engagement & Preventive Care:** A notable number of patients have no recorded admissions, highlighting a gap in healthcare engagement.
 Hospitals should implement outreach programs to encourage preventive check-ups.

+- **Business Impact:
+By setting up heart care and professional doctors that can handle cardiovascular issues, the hospitals can provide quality care to those patients.
+By providing quality care the cardio area can be evened out from being so overutilized so other areas can receive some focus as well.
+Cardiovascular issues can be very costly and having efficient care can take care of these issues.

 -  Outline  data analysis, insights, and recommended strategies for solutions.